-He must believe that the Scriptures are sufficient in essential revelation for the people of God- for all of life and ministry.
+He must believe that the Scriptures are sufficient in essential revelation for the people of God- for all of doctrine, life and ministry.
 He must have conviction along these lines, otherwise, where will he turn in times of trial as a man, as a husband, as a father?
-Where will get wisdom from?
+Where will he get wisdom from?
 Where will he seek understanding?
 He must be able to say with Peter, “Where else can we go?
 You have the Words of eternal life.”

 “I will delight in your statutes; I will not forget your word.” -Ps.
 119.16

 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God[b] may be complete, equipped for every good work.” -2 Tim.
 3.16-17

 - He must know that Christ is better than everything in this world, including my daughter.